数据代理

 The difference between Native JS and React JS lies in that Native JS is pure JavaScript and does not depend on any framework, while React JS is JavaScript based on the React framework, requiring React to be installed first.

 The Native JS SDK provides UI, functionality, and integration similar to iframe.
-It directly uses the HENGSHI ChatBI conversation components, styles, and features, but allows for custom API requests, request interception, etc., through JavaScript control and SDK initialization parameters.
+It directly uses the HENGSHI ChatBI's conversation components, styles, and features.
+However, through JavaScript control, SDK initialization parameters, and other methods, it allows for custom API requests, request interception, and more.

 The React JS SDK, on the other hand, only provides the Completion UI component and the useProvider hook, making it suitable for use in your own React projects.